AsilOzbay/finalproject/README.md

 # IMBD Clone

-??NO DB FOR MOVIES, USING THE MOVIE DATABASE API
+??NO DB FOR MOVIES, USING THE MOVIE DATABASE

 ??NO GOOGLE LOGIN

 This project is a web-based application that allows users to browse and search for movies, TV shows, and people using The Movie Database (TMDb) API.
 Users can also add their favorite movies to a watchlist.
 The application includes user registration and login functionality, with user data stored in a MySQL database.